Valtik Studios

 The Capital One breach ($190M settlement) exploited a textbook IMDSv1 SSRF attack to exfiltrate 106 million customer records.
 A deep dive into AWS Instance Metadata Service security, IMDSv1 vs v2, SSRF exploitation, enforcement SCPs, and the cloud penetration testing runbook we use on Valtik engagements.

-The AWS vulnerability that built a career for every cloud pentester
+The AWS vuln that built a career for every cloud pentester

 What IMDS is